utkarshverma439/AI-Tutor-Orchestrator/README.md

    Navigate to: http://127.0.0.1:8000
    ```

 That's it!
-The AI Tutor Orchestrator is now running with a beautiful 3D interface.
+MentorOS is now running with a professional 3D interface.

+### 🎯 **First Time Setup**
+1. **Experience the Login**: Visit the 3D animated login page
+2. **Create Account**: Click "Create Account" to register with your details
+3. **Explore Dashboard**: Navigate through the futuristic interface
+4. **Customize Settings**: Visit Settings to personalize your learning profile
+5. **Start Learning**: Begin conversations with the AI tutor orchestrator

 ## 💬 Usage Examples